 This site aims to find the names of cities excavated by archaeologists, relying mainly on ancient texts.
 Conversely, it aims to geographically position the cities and countries of the oldest writings.

 The medieval Islamic literature reveals that this town called Awlas near the Lamas River was the border of the Byzantine Empire.

-- The list of warehouses of Telepinus: Ikkuwaniya (Ikonion, Konya) Hurniya (Korna to Konya) Hadawa ...
+The list of warehouses of Telepinu: Ikkuwaniya (Ikonion, Konya) Hurniya (Korna to Konya) Hadawa ...
 Hurutta, Terumna, Ulassa, Parminiya ...

-- The annals of Suppiluliuma, mentioning some operations to Pitassa, at the cities of Alassa, of Waliwanta and of Sallapa.
+The annals of Suppiluliuma mention some operations to Pitassa, towards the cities of Alassa, of Waliwanta and of Sallapa.

-- KUB XL 2 I 30 certifies a city called Hulassa near Tarsa.
+KUB XL 2 I 30 certifies a town called Hulassa near Tarsa.

-This city is probably the one that is called Uluzi on the statue of Idrimi of Alalakh, of the country Mukis.
+Ulassa is probably called Uluzi on the statue of Idrimi of Alalakh, of the country Mukish.
 It evokes an expedition to the North, against the Hatti, against seven fortresses and commercial places: Passahe, Damarut-re'i, Halahhan, Zisi, I'e, Uluzi, the capital and Zaruna.
 Zaruna is also mentioned as a place of battle of Hattusili I.

 The Italian archaeological excavations did not detect any habitat before the 2nd century BC.
 But the whole site has not been examined.